SaxionSmartCities/netmobiel-platform/netmobiel-rideshare-ejb/README.md

 Refer to the [design page](doc/design.md) for a global description of the rideshare service.

 ## Configuration
 The rideshare service component requires the definition of the rideshareDS datasource in WildFly and a few JNDI definitions.
-Refer to the [detailed instructions](doc/configuration.md) to setup the database and database connection, and also the required JNDI definitions.
+Refer to the [detailed instructions](doc/configuration.md) to setup the database and database connection, and the required JNDI definitions.

 The database schema must be manually created for development, acceptance and production stages.